oatkiller/harmony-collections/README.md

 ```

 ### Set
 A Set is similar to an Array in what it stores, but different in how.
 A Set is unordered and its values are unique.
-Determining whether an item is in a Set is __O(1)__ but __O(n)__ for an Array.
+Determining whether an item is in a Set is `O(1)` but `O(n)` for an Array.
 An example of where this is useful is in implementing `Array.prototype.unique`.

+Both of the following will output the same result, however the Set version is `O(n)` and the one using indexOf is `O(n^2)`.
+For an array taking 30 seconds using the set, an __*hour*__ is required for indexOf.

 ```javascript
 function uniqueUsingIndexOf(array){